anuushka/OS/README.md

 # OS
-I do these manuals while doing labs, so I can refer to them anytime when I forget something.
+Manual created while doing OS labs.
+Google "How to X?"

 Learn to learn.